Derasine96/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that prints all the group the current user is part of
+A script that changes the owner of a file